briolive/weekend-sql-to-do-list/INSTRUCTIONS.md

 [x] Source in all scripts, install Express and PG
+[x] Create SQL database and table for to-do list tasks [x] Update database.sql file with all CREATE-TABLE queries [] Use PG to return results from our database:
+  [x] In client.js, create GET request that gets contents of to-do list and displays the tasks on the DOM [x] Set up tasksRouter on server.js
-[x] Create SQL database and table for to-do list tasks [x] Update database.sql file with all CREATE-TABLE queries [] In client.js, create POST request to send new tasks to the server [] In server.js, create tasksRouter.post to take in new task and push it into the table [] In client.js, create GET request that gets contents of to-do list and displays the tasks on the DOM [] In server.js, create app.get that sends the tasks to the client [] Source in pool.js
+  [x] In tasks.router.js, create GET to request tasks from the server [] In client.js, create POST request to send new tasks to the server [] In server.js, create tasksRouter.post to take in new task and push it into the table [] In server.js, create app.get that sends the tasks to the client [x] Source in pool.js
   [] Set up GET to receive info from database
   [] Set up POST to add to database and append DOM properly []